Friday, June 20, 2025

 The hill crested and I returned to running.
 I was doing ok.
 I listened to Lynne Twist’s “The Soul of Money” through my earbuds.
 I got reminders every five minutes from My RunKeeper app”.
 As I headed back down the hill to the town of Avalon, I was approaching the three mile, one hour mark.
 I told you I’m slow.

-I’m doing the math in my head…I was about half way through the 10k and I thought to myself, “you know what…there’s not need to kill myself.
+I’m doing the math in my head…I was about half way through the 10k and I thought to myself, “you know what…there’s no need to kill myself.
 I’ve done enough.
 I have nothing to prove.
 I need to take care of my self”.
 I completely talked my self into quitting half way through.

 As I got into town, one of the volunteers waived me “that way”, back up a hill to follow the race course.
 I went up to him and I asked where the finish line was….he pointed straight ahead.
 I headed for the finish line.
 I was just about done.